Financial support to ensure the implementation of mine pollution control activities

 JOGMEC provides loans to private companies conducting mine pollution control activities and loans for the costs incurred in pollution control projects conducted by local governments as determined by the Environmental Pollution Control Expense Sharing Law.

-Financing for Mine Pollution Control
+Loan for Mine Pollution Control Activities

 JOGMEC provides long term, low-interest loans for mine pollution prevention implementers that own mining rights.
-Scheme for financing mine pollution control covers three categories: restoration of abandoned mine sites, wastewater treatment for mine drainage, and disbursements for the mine pollution control fund.
-This finance is for a corporation or individual.
+Scheme for financing mine pollution control covers three categories: restoration of abandoned mine facilities, wastewater treatment for mine drainage, and contributions to the mine pollution control fund.
+This finance scheme is for corporations or individuals in charge of mine pollution control at their own abandoned or suspended mines.
 An overview of each category follows below.

-1. Remediation of Abandoned Mine Sites
+1. Restoration of Abandoned Mine Facilities

 2. Wastewater Treatment for Mine Drainage

-Loans for Mine Pollution Liabilities
+Loan for Mine Pollution Liabilities

 JOGMEC ﬁnances loans for the costs incurred in pollution control projects conducted by local governments as determined by the Environmental Pollution Control Expense Sharing Law for designated toxic substances (cadmium, copper, arsenic) caused by past mining or smelting activities that inflict damage to agricultural land and agricultural facilities.
 JOGMEC has provided ¥18.3 billion in loans for 26 areas since this loan was implemented from FY 1975 to 2017.